Fatty Liver Breakfast Ideas [Updated for 2023]

 But these seeds, even though a bit more on the expensive side, are extremely easy to prepare and can can be mixed up with all sorts of fruits, nuts and other seeds and even vegetables to offer a ton of variety.

-Just put three table spoons of Chia Seeds in a bowl, add 10 tablespoons of water or low fat milk and go wild: either add salt, one teaspoon extra virgin olive oil, and chopped onions for a great salty breakfast; or add half a teaspoon of honey, some fresh berries (and/or any other fruits you want), coconut flakes and a bit of cinnamon and you have a healthy, good for a fatty liver breakfast ready
+Just add three table spoons of Chia Seeds in a bowl, add 10 tablespoons of water or low fat milk and go wild: either add salt, one teaspoon extra virgin olive oil, and chopped onions for a great salty breakfast; or add half a teaspoon of honey, some fresh berries (and/or any other fruits you want), coconut flakes and a bit of cinnamon and you have a healthy, good for a fatty liver breakfast ready.

 Oh, and it’s also delicious and really fills you up – and you only have to wait about 10-20 minutes for the seeds to suck all that liquid up.